-Play by the Rules is available on Lite plan (only one rule) or Standard plan (several rules).
+Play by the Rules is available on all billing plans.

-As the account administrator, this feature allows you to set a maximum time limit for providing the voucher and the maximum number of overdue vouchers allowed before the user is blocked for any card use (physical or virtual).
-These restrictions will encourage users to provide their credentials on a regular basis.
+As an admin or account owner, this feature allows you to set a maximum time limit to provide the receipts and the maximum number of overdue receipts allowed before the user is blocked for any card use (physical or single-use virtual).
+These restrictions will encourage users to provide their receipts on a regular basis.

-In addition to a Spending policy, Admins can now add control after payment and be legally compliant.
+In addition to a Spending policy, you can now add control after payment and be legally compliant.

 How to start using Play by the Rules?